LeeAnnEditor/o365hq/blog/Dynamics 365 Field Service.md

 for servicing customers regardless of appointment type.

 The Schedule Board view provides a great tool for you to stay on top of scheduling and resources.
-Using the view mode drop down menu, you can easily change the time allocation to Hours, Days, Weeks, or Months.
+Using the view mode drop-down menu, you can easily change the time allocation to Hours, Days, Weeks, or Months.

 ![](https://o365hq.com/images/565.png)